Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Easy Tips For Vegetarian Breakfast Hash

-Some of these tips help make this vegetarian breakfast hash quicker and tastier.
+Some of these tips help make this vegan savory breakfast hash quicker and tastier.

 • Adding the kale in last prevents it from wilting too much throughout the cooking process.
 However, if you prefer more wilting, add it in earlier or cook longer.